murtazasamiwala/doc_compare/README.md

 Usage notes
 1. Keep model files in folder named "model"
-2. Keep solution files in folders named "test_{solution}", e.g. google would be "test_google"
+2. Keep solution files in folders named "test_{solution}", e.g. abc would be "test_abc"
 3. All solution files should have same names as model files
 4. Keep doc_compare script file in the same folder as model and solution folders and double click to run